Copy Protect PDF Files

 • prevent printing and editing of content

-• lock PDF files to authorized devices to prevent users sharing protected PDF files
+• lock PDF files to authorized devices to prevent users from sharing protected PDF files

 What is copy protection?

 Copy protection is the Holy Grail of the music and film industries.
-There have been attempts to make DAT tapes, and then CDs, and DVDs, and now MP3 uncopyable.
+There have been attempts to make DAT tapes, and then CDs, and DVDs, MP3s, and now streaming content uncopyable.
 These industry attempts have been notable only in their lack of success.

 At the heart of the problem is that everything on a computer is a copy – there are no originals!
-To play a music file, or watch a video, or read a PDF document, it MUST be copied on the computer.
+To play a music file, watch a video, or read a PDF document, it must be copied onto the computer.

 It follows that, no matter how hard you might try, something that must be copied in order to be used can also be copied!
 After all, you can play a music CD and record the output from the speakers if you want to, and no copy protection system on earth can stop you.
 It’s just a matter of convenience and quality.